lopezdsr/sql-query/sql-query.md

 ### Cloud functions
 {: #cloud}

-{{site.data.keyword.sqlquery_short}} is a serverless mechanism to submit SQL queries, making it a very natural match for the serverless
+{{site.data.keyword.sqlquery_short}} is a serverless mechanism to submit SQL queries, making it a natural match for the serverless
 [IBM Cloud Functions](https://www.ibm.com/cloud/functions).
-Accordingly, you can use the generic [SQL Cloud function](https://hub.docker.com/r/ibmfunctions/sqlquery) to run {{site.data.keyword.sqlquery_short}} as an IBM Cloud function.
+You can use the generic [SQL Cloud function](https://hub.docker.com/r/ibmfunctions/sqlquery) to run {{site.data.keyword.sqlquery_short}} as an IBM Cloud function.

 ### Geospatial functions